drccastillo/csharp-course/Exam1/src/Problem1/README.md

 - Operator precedence
 - Edge cases (division by zero, invalid expressions)
 - Undo and clear behavior
-- All REPL commands tested in isolation using `MockConsoleWriter`

 **Coverage: 100% for Application & Command layers** ✅